Gouri-nandana-gnp/Sign-language-detector/README.md

 ## How It Works

--Model Loading: The game loads a pre-trained ASL model (keras_model.h5) to recognize hand gestures.
+- Model Loading: The game loads a pre-trained ASL model (keras_model.h5) to recognize hand gestures.
--Webcam Input: The game captures images from your webcam and preprocesses them for the model.
+- Webcam Input: The game captures images from your webcam and preprocesses them for the model.
--Prediction: The model predicts the letter being signed based on the input image, and the game logic determines if the letter is correct.
+- Prediction: The model predicts the letter being signed based on the input image, and the game logic determines if the letter is correct.
--Feedback: The game updates the displayed word and score based on your input.
+- Feedback: The game updates the displayed word and score based on your input.

 ## Contributing
 Contributions are welcome!
 Feel free to open a pull request or report issues.